-5.1.1 Compatibility with OpenSSH Keys
+5.1.1 Compatibility with OpenSSH Keys and Certificates

 By default, the Tectia client/server solution uses private and public keys stored in the IETF standard Secure Shell v2 format.
-However, Tectia Client and Server can also use keys and related files in the legacy OpenSSH format.
+However, Tectia Client and Server can also use keys and related files in the legacy OpenSSH format or OpenSSH certificates.